MicrosoftDocs/architecture-center/docs/guide/technology-choices/service-for-java-comparison-content.md

-Azure offers many options for teams to build and deploy java applications.
+Azure offers many options for teams to build and deploy Java applications.
 This article covers mainstream Java on Azure scenarios and provides high-level planning suggestions and considerations.

 *Apache®, [Apache Kafka](https://kafka.apache.org), [Apache Struts](https://struts.apache.org), [Apache Tomcat](https://tomcat.apache.org), and the flame logo are either registered trademarks or trademarks of the Apache Software Foundation in the United States and/or other countries.
 No endorsement by The Apache Software Foundation is implied by the use of these marks.*